With virus aid in sight, Democrats debate filibuster changes

-WASHINGTON — With President Joe Biden on the verge of his first big legislative victory, a key moderate Democrat said Sunday he's open to changing Senate rules that could allow for more party-line votes to push through other parts of the White House's agenda such as voting rights.
+WASHINGTON — With President Joe Biden on the verge of his first big legislative victory, a key moderate Democrat says he's open to changing Senate rules that could allow for more party-line votes to push through other parts of the White House's agenda such as voting rights.

 "The filibuster should be painful, it really should be painful and we've made it more comfortable over the years," Manchin said.
 "Maybe it has to be more painful."